born2bemedia/bizorax/src/lib/policies/terms-and-conditions.md

 ## Dispute Resolution and Governing Law

-1. These Legal Terms and any disputes arising from your use of Bizorax Services will be governed by applicable laws.
-By accessing our Services, you consent to the exclusive jurisdiction of the relevant courts.
+1. These Legal Terms and any disputes arising from your use of Bizorax Services will be governed by the laws of the United Kingdom.
+By accessing our Services, you consent to the exclusive jurisdiction of the United Kingdom courts.
 2. If you initiate legal proceedings outside this jurisdiction, you agree to indemnify Bizorax for all associated costs, including legal fees and administrative expenses.
 3. Both parties agree to seek resolution through dialogue or mediation before pursuing legal action.
 In the event of a court case, the prevailing party is entitled to recover reasonable attorney fees and legal costs.